jjw9494/jjw9494/README.md

 I am an aspiring software engineer and I have recently graduated through the School of Code Bootcamp.
 In the future I look forward to challenging myself and would like to not only become proficient in high-level languages and frameworks, but I would also like to become a polyglot, developing skills across low-level languages and I hope to develop an adaptable skillset that will allow me to tackle whatever challenges I may come across.

-I also pride myself on my communication and leadership abilities.
-Growing up within a military environment and attending a military school there was an emphasis on cultivating these skills and I would love the opportunity to develop further.

-Outside of tech I am an award winning writer, I have had my music played around the world and when I can find the time I also enjoy painting.

 * 🌍  I'm based in London
 * 🧠  I'm currently learning C# and Go, as well as embedding my knowledge of JavaScript and cultivating a deeper understanding of DSA, software architecture and design patterns.
 * 🖥️  See my portfolio at [Joseph James Dev](http://josephjamesdev.vercel.app)